Child care app in development for Sioux Falls parents

 “Our goals with this app would be to create provider profile updates on a more frequent basis,” Schuster said.

-The oversight committee is set to hold additional meetings in January to come up with possible action items for the city council to enact.
+The regulatory oversight committee is looking at holding additional meetings in January to come up with possible action items for the city council to enact.
 KELOLAND’s Eric Mayer also reported on Tuesday’s meeting; click here for his reporting.